-So over the weekend I finally sorted out my recent writing dilemma and confusion.
+Over the weekend I finally sorted out my recent writing dilemma and confusion.
 When I finished the second book of my trilogy, I found myself at a dead end.
 I was blocked.
-That has changed and I'm busy scribbling away--my author's eye has reopened and I'm finding fodder all around me.
+That has changed and I'm busy scribbling away—my author's eye has reopened and I'm finding fodder all around me.
 Here's where I am:

 - Every book I want to write is going into a cryogenic vault for one year.
-This includes Left to Write (my memoirs), Harley & Collette, and Enharmonic Intervals.
+This includes A Polite Little Madness (my memoirs), Harley & Colette, and Enharmonic Intervals.

-- I have moved the manuscripts of my trilogy into a single volume titled, simply, Beyond The Bridge: A Rock & Roll Trilogy.
-The single volume will be comprised of each book in its own section.
+- I have moved the manuscripts of my trilogy into a single concept titled, simply, Beyond The Bridge: A Rock & Roll Series.

-- I am no longer listening to writers' "rules".
+- I am no longer listening to the current, popular rules of writing.
 I am writing as I like to write.
 I will employ adjectives and adverbs.
 I will use our rich language and shut out the voices who tell me, "You shouldn't...".
-In a word, I'm writing for me now, not the sheeple who spend their time and energy telling their blog readers what to do and not do.
+I'm writing for me now, not the sheeple who spend their time and energy telling their blog readers what to do and not do.
 Screw them.
 I'm weary of self-proclaimed pundits and thought police both in the wide world of politics and religion, and in writing.
 As the saying goes, "Here's a quarter.
 Call someone who cares."

 I've spent my entire life trying to get past the sentries that keep me outside of my creative self.
 I could see in, but something always held me back from integrating with that creative self.
-I wrote lots of music and lots of stories, but I never felt that I went in very deep.
+I wrote a lot of music and a lot of stories, but I never felt that I went in very deep.
 I never "opened a vein" so to speak.
 Something always held me back.
 Most of the time it was the rules.
-Of course, I'm not referring to the basic elements of style and grammar, I'm referring to rules people make up for whatever reasons--mostly publishers whose concern is focused more on the cost of ink and paper than it is on art.
+Of course, I'm not referring to the basic elements of style and grammar, I'm referring to rules people make up for whatever reasons—mostly publishers whose concern is focused more on the cost of ink and paper than it is on art.

 Sod them.
 Not listening anymore.
 I'm writing for me.